 Scientific supervision of the MEEG-BCI facility is performed by Prof. Christoph Michel (UNIGE) and Prof. Dimitri Van De Ville (EPFL).

 Gwenael Birot is the EEG expert and facility manager.
-Loan Mattera and Nathalie Philippe are the two EEG technologists.
+Nathalie Philippe and Jonathan Marquis are the EEG and MEG technologists, respectively.

 Here is an overview of the equipment available for experiments